Blackberry & Ivy Control In Happy Valley, Troutdale, Gresham, & East Portland, OR Areas

 Maintaining your yard takes a lot of work, and when you start to see non-native plants take over, it can be disheartening.
 These non-native plants were brought into our area of Oregon from areas of Asia and can alter your soil as well as kill off your existing lawn and landscape plants.

-In the Portland area, we see issues arise with Himalayan blackberry and English ivy, and that's why we provide control for these species in Happy Valley, Troutdale, Gresham, and nearby communities.
+In the Portland area, we see issues arise with Himalayan blackberry and English ivy, and that's why we provide control and removal for these species in Happy Valley, Troutdale, Gresham, and nearby communities.